praekeltfoundation/ways-of-working/docs/tech/django.md

 project won't break by accidentally being deployed on a newer version without testing.

-We strongly recommend you use our sample [django-skeleton][] as a starting point for Django projects, as it has the layout and configurations we use, so that deployment will be smooth.

 You should build Docker containers for your Django app using [django-bootstrap][] as a base: